JUCE Components: Mouse & Keyboard Listening

 Component also contains methods to get you started responding to the keyboard:

-bool Component::keyPressed (const KeyPress&)
+bool keyPressed (const KeyPress&)

 bool keyStateChanged (bool isKeyDown)